GuangxinZhang/python3.8-arm-static-cross-compile/README.md

 # python3.8-arm-static-cross-compile
-a simple script for cross compile standalone static python for arm processor
+A script for cross compile standalone static python for arm processor

 before you begin: